It is important to have the right look on the ballroom floor. Photo by Jay Kuntz.

 • Yes, and wear makeup.

 • So, what can I do?
-First, there is no rule that requires you to tan, but again, this is a culture and appearances are important.
-If you don’t like to tan, get a dress with a color that compliments your natural skin tone, but remember you will be under the lights at a competition.
-If you want that sun-kissed look, there are many tanning options out there.
-Professional spray tans have become a big business, because traditional tanning beds and the good old suntan are not the best long-term solutions for your skin.
+First, there is no rule that requires you to tan, but again, this is a culture, and appearances are important.
+If you don’t like to tan, get a dress with a color that complements your natural skin tone.
+However, remember you will be under the lights at a competition.
+If you want a sun-kissed look, there are many tanning options out there.
+Professional spray tans have become a significant business because traditional tanning beds and the traditional suntan are not the best long-term solutions for your skin.
 Some spray tan services are offered right at the competition sites, to make it easy for you.
 There are also many different over-night tanners in a bottle, ranging from $8 to over $200 a bottle.
 They are available at local drug stores, beauty supply stores, and online.
 However, test any product or service a few times before you use it at a competition; you might have a reaction to the product or be unhappy with the results.
-Also, what works on your body might not work on your face; you don’t want to break out the night before you compete.
-Last but not least, there is body makeup, like Aery Jo, that you put on, let dry, dance in, and then wash off with soap and water at the end of the day.
+Additionally, what works on your body might not work on your face; you don’t want to break out the night before a competition.
+Last but not least, there is body makeup, such as Aery Jo, that you apply, let dry, dance in, and then wash off with soap and water at the end of the day.

 When you compete in ballroom, you are joining a culture that expects to be respected.
 Photo by Rose-Ann Lynch